jfbrennan/retchful/README.md

 **Notes**

 Get, save, and delete ultimately call fetch and return a Promise with the value of `response.json()`.
-Internally `response.ok` is checked and if it's not ok, then the Promise is rejected.
+Internally `response.ok` is checked.
+If not ok the Promise is rejected.

 The default values used for [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) can be seen here: https://github.com/jfbrennan/futch/blob/master/futch.js#L30